NicolasBernaerts/tasmota/vmc/README.md

   * a local SI7021 sensor connected to your Sonoff
   * a remote MQTT humidity sensor

-This firmware is based on Tasmota **v9.4** modified with extended MQTT messages.

 You'll get some extra Web pages on the device :
   * **/control** : page to control operating mode and with a 24h humidity/temperature graph
   * **/info.json** : Main device characteristics in JSON format